mohd2sh/CleanArchitecture-DDD-CQRS-Microservices/README.md

 This diagram illustrates the complete flow for assigning a technician to a work order.

 The flow demonstrates the outbox pattern for guaranteed delivery, saga orchestration for distributed transactions, and eventual consistency across services.

+## Evolution from Monolith to Microservices

+This repository demonstrates the migration journey from the original template.
+The original template was designed with microservices support, which made the migration straightforward.
+Here's what enabled this:

+### What Made the Original Template Microservices-Ready

+**1. Outbox Pattern Abstraction**
+The original template implemented `IOutboxStore` and `IOutboxPublisher` abstractions.
+This made swapping from in-process handlers to message bus integration trivial.
+The same code that worked in-process now publishes to RabbitMQ via MassTransit.

+**2. Event-Driven Architecture**
+The dual handler system (`IDomainEventHandler` for transactional events, `IIntegrationEventHandler` for async events) translated directly to microservices.
+Integration events that were handled in-process now flow through the message bus to other services.

+**3. Bounded Context Isolation**
+Architecture tests enforced strict boundaries between bounded contexts.
+When we split into services, these boundaries were already respected, preventing cross-service coupling.

+**4. Database-Per-Service Structure**
+The original template used separate database schema for each domain, and with no direct reference between domains/schemas

+**5. Clean Separation of Concerns**
+Domain, Application, and Infrastructure layers were clearly separated.
+Each service maintains this structure independently.

+**6. Architecture Tests**
+Automated tests enforced boundaries at compile-time.
+These same tests now ensure services don't accidentally depend on each other's internals.

+## Original Template

+The original [CleanArchitecture-DDD-CQRS](https://github.com/mohd2sh/CleanArchitecture-DDD-CQRS) template provides the foundation for how DDD and CQRS are built.
+We used the core NuGet packages from there for the abstractions and bootstrapping template code.
+For detailed documentation on DDD patterns, CQRS implementation, architecture tests, and other template features, see the [original template repository](https://github.com/mohd2sh/CleanArchitecture-DDD-CQRS).

 ## Inter-Service Communication